oxygen safety alarm

 Our Oxygen Safety Monitors have the ability to daisy-chain up to 3 remote displays to a single oxygen sensor unit.
-So, if their are more than 3 entry doors, a second oxygen sensor unit will be required.
+So, if there are more than three entry doors, a second oxygen sensor unit will be required.

 Once the Oxygen Sensor Unit and Remote Display(s) are installed, you should also install safety signage at every door.
 The signage should be visible whether the door is opened or closed.
 All our Oxygen Safety Monitors come with the necessary safety signage.